ycm-core/YouCompleteMe/README.md

 Call the `:YcmDiags` command to see if any errors or warnings were detected in your file.
 Even better, use Syntastic.

+### Python semantic completion

+YCM uses [Jedi][] to power its semantic completion for Python.
+This should "just work" without any configuration from the user.

+In the future expect to see features like go-to-definition for Python as well.

 ### Semantic completion for other languages

 YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic completions if it does not have a native semantic completion engine for your file's filetype.
-Vim comes with okayish omnifuncs for various languages like Python, Ruby, PHP etc. It depends on the language.
+Vim comes with okayish omnifuncs for various languages like Ruby, PHP etc. It depends on the language.

-You can get stellar omnifuncs for Java, Ruby and Python with [Eclim][].
+You can get stellar omnifuncs for Java and Ruby with [Eclim][].
 Just make sure you have the _latest_ Eclim installed and configured and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
 This will make YCM and Eclim play nice; YCM will use Eclim's omnifuncs as the data source for semantic completions and provide the auto-triggering and subsequence-based matching (and other YCM features) on top of it.

 ### Writing New Semantic Completers